DriveQuantPublic/flutter-drivekit/packages/drivekit_driver_data/flutter_drivekit_driver_data/README.md

 To use this plugin, you need to have an ApiKey from DriveQuant.
 If you don't have one, please [contact us](https://info.drivequant.com/contact/).
 Then, you need to install the flutter_drivekit_core plugin and follow the instructions to specify the ApiKey and the UserId.

-Now, you can configure the Drivekit Core with the options you want, and start using the Drivekit Driver Data plugin.
+Now, you can configure the DriveKit Core with the options you want, and start using the DriveKit Driver Data plugin.

 Please refer to the [DriveKit Driver Data documentation](https://docs.drivequant.com/driver-data) for more information about the features we provide.

-You can also take a look at the [flutter example](https://github.com/DriveQuantPublic/flutter-drivekit/tree/main/example) for a basic usage of the Drivekit SDK, and the [iOS example app](https://github.com/DriveQuantPublic/drivekit-quickstart-ios) or [android example app](https://github.com/DriveQuantPublic/drivekit-quickstart-android) for a complete demonstration.
+You can also take a look at the [flutter example](https://github.com/DriveQuantPublic/flutter-drivekit/tree/main/example) for a basic usage of the DriveKit SDK, and the [iOS example app](https://github.com/DriveQuantPublic/drivekit-quickstart-ios) or [android example app](https://github.com/DriveQuantPublic/drivekit-quickstart-android) for a complete demonstration.

 ## Manual initialization